MicrosoftDocs/microsoft-authentication-library-java/msal-java-articles/getting-started/acquiring-tokens-with-username-and-password.md

 IAuthenticationResult result = pca.acquireToken(parameters).get();
 ```

-For more information about why you want to avoid using this grant, you can, for instance read the following article which explains [why Microsoft is working to make passwords a thing of the past](https://news.microsoft.com/features/whats-solution-growing-problem-passwords-says-microsoft/).
+For more information about why you want to avoid using this grant, learn why [Microsoft is working to make passwords a thing of the past](https://news.microsoft.com/features/whats-solution-growing-problem-passwords-says-microsoft/).